 “FENWAY'S BEST PLAYERS”

-In 1950 Pete was sent to the Class B Texarkana Bears of the Big State League, where he "cooled off" to the tune of a .330 average for the Texas-based team.
-Runnels' hitting exploits gained the attention of the Washington Senators, who purchased his contract for $12,500 and sent him to the Chattanooga Lookouts in Chattanooga, Tennessee, where he hit .356 during the first half of 1951.
+In 1950 Pete was sent to the Class B Texarkana Bears of the Big State League, where he hit for a .330 average for the Texas-based team.
+His hitting exploits gained the attention of the Washington Senators, who purchased his contract and sent him to the Chattanooga Lookouts in Chattanooga, Tennessee, where he hit .356 during the first half of 1951.
 Desperate as always for bats, the hitting-poor Senators club promoted him to the show in mid-season that same year.
 Pete never returned to the minors after his promotion.
 He played for Washington until 1958, mostly at shortstop and second base.

-Throughout that first 1958 season with the Red Sox, Runnels was neck and neck for the A.L. batting title with Williams.
-As the season drew to a close, the Red Sox went to Washington for a final four-game series, and Runnels led Williams by two tenths of a percentage point in the batting race.
+Throughout that first 1958 season with the Red Sox, Pete was neck and neck for the A.L. batting title with Ted Williams.
+As the season drew to a close, the Red Sox went to Washington for a final four-game series, and Pete led Ted by two tenths of a percentage point in the batting race.
 With two games to go, the men were virtually tied.
 In the third game, Pete tripled the first time up while Ted walked.
 The next time up, they both singled.
 In their next at bats, both homered.
-Unfortunately, that home run was Runnels' last hit of the season, as he went hitless in the final game.
-Williams, however, got two hits in the last game and wound up winning the crown with a .328 average, while Pete came in second place with a .322 mark.
-But any sense of deflation was short-lived, as Runnels was named the A.L.
+Unfortunately, that home run was Pete's last hit of the season, as he went hitless in the final game.
+Ted, however, got two hits in the last game and wound up winning the crown with a .328 average, while Pete came in second place with a .322 mark.
+But any sense of deflation was short-lived, as Pete was named the A.L.
 Comeback Player of the Year for his efforts.
 Pete always regarded that batting race as the highlight of his career.